top of page

 The developed part of the reserve is not huge and can be explored within an hour.
 It is also an attractive venture for families with small children.

 The entrance fee is 120 pesos for foreigners and 60 pesos for Mexican residents.
 You can pay by card or cash.
-You are not allowed to take any food or drink into the Reserbvat (some bags are checked).
+You are not allowed to take any food or drink into the Reservat (some bags are checked).
 Safety vests are available on site.

 A monitor lizard